A new version of RINalyzer for Cytoscape 3.x is released.

 RINalyzer provides a number of important methods for analyzing and visualizing residue interaction networks (RINs).
 A RIN is constructed from the three-dimensional structure of a protein as stored in PDB files from the Protein Data Bank.
 Network nodes and edges represent amino acid residues and their molecular interactions, respectively.
 The network topology of RINs is normally characterized by undirected and weighted interaction edges between residue nodes.
 RINalyzer is a Java plugin for Cytoscape, a free software platform for the analysis and visualization of molecular interaction networks.

 RINalyzer allows simultaneous, interactive 2D visualization and exploration of a RIN in Cytoscape, together with the corresponding molecular 3D structure visualized in UCSF Chimera.
 Furthermore, RINalyzer offers the computation and illustration of a comprehensive set of weighted centrality measures for relating spatially distant residue nodes and discovering critical residues and their long-range interaction paths in protein structures.
-In addition, RINalyzer allows handling node sets, i.e., sets of selected nodes, for analyzing structural and functional connections between different nodes.
 Another feature is the network comparison of aligned protein structures by constructing a combined RIN, which enables the detailed comparative analysis of residue interactions in different proteins.
+In addition, RINalyzer supports the interactive exploration by providing easy-to-use filters and the generation of subnetworks and aggregated networks.
 A list of all main features of RINalyzer as well as an overview screenshot can be found here.

 RINalyzer is complemented by the RINerator module, which generates user-defined RINs from a 3D protein structure.
 In contrast to previous simplistic interaction definition approaches based on spatial atomic distance between residues, RINerator enables a more realistic representation by considering different biochemical interaction types and even quantifying the strength of individual interactions.

-A detailed documentation describing RINalyzer and RINerator, as well as storage and format specifications can be found here.
+A detailed documentation as well as storage and format specifications can be found here.

 Doncheva, N.T., Klein, K., Domingues, F.S., Albrecht, M. (2011)